Table of Contents

 An impressive 118 bird species and 26 butterfly species have made this park their permanent home.
-Animals including the red panda, the snow leopard, the clouded leopard, the Himalayan Tahrs, the musk deer, and the wild yak all call the Everest region home. , Himalayan black bears, Mountain wolves, wild boars, Leopard cats, and barking deer may also be observed in the region’s deep forest.
+Animals call the Everest region home, including the red panda, the snow leopard, the clouded leopard, the Himalayan Tahrs, the musk deer, and the wild yak. , Himalayan black bears, Mountain wolves, wild boars, Leopard cats, and barking deer may also be observed in the region’s deep forest.

-The lower woodland area is home to a variety of tree species, including birch, juniper, blue pines, firs, bamboo, and rhododendron.
+The lower woodland area is home to various tree species, including birch, juniper, blue pines, firs, bamboo, and rhododendron.
 Everything growing over that line is either very short or very bushy.
-As one travels higher into the mountains, only lichens and mosses can survive.
-The permanent snow line in the Himalayas prevents plant growth at an altitude of around 5,750 m (18,690 ft).
+Only lichens and mosses can survive as one travels higher into the mountains.
+The permanent snow line in the Himalayas prevents plant growth at around 5,750 m (18,690 ft).

 The Everest area is stunningly picturesque, and the abundance of unique plants and animals further adds to the region’s appeal.
 Botanical hikes and educational trips are also possible in the area.

-Reaching Everest’s base camp on foot is the next best thing to actually climbing the world’s highest mountain.
-Furthermore, the Everest base camp trek cost is far less than that of an actual ascent.
+Reaching Everest’s base camp on foot is the next best thing to climbing the world’s highest mountain.
+Furthermore, the Everest base camp trek cost is far less than an actual ascent.

 There is no simple way to estimate the overall price since it depends heavily on the specifics of each traveler’s itinerary.
 Depending on your budget and the level of luxury you want, the price of a trekking adventure in Nepal’s mountains may vary from extremely cheap to very expensive.

-When it comes to the expense of an Everest Base Camp Trek, you won’t find any hard and fast rules.
+You won’t find any hard and fast rules regarding the expense of an Everest Base Camp Trek.
 Depending on the itinerary, the services provided, and the price of airfare, the total Everest base camp trekking cost might be anywhere from $1200 to $2500.

-If you want to travel in style on your journey, you may upgrade to a more expensive plan that includes a helicopter ride back to base camp.
-Adding on a couple of nights in Everest Base Camp at the end of your expedition will increase the price to $4500.
+If you want to travel in style, you may upgrade to a more expensive plan that includes a helicopter ride back to base camp.
+Adding on a few nights in Everest Base Camp at the end of your expedition will increase the price to $4500.

 After a day of hiking, a comfortable bed seems like heaven.
-All of the lodgings on the Everest Base Camp expedition are basic and reasonably priced.
+All the Everest Base Camp expedition lodgings are basic and reasonably priced.

-Along the way, you may stay at any of a number of lodges or Teahouses that also serve as restaurants.
+Along the way, you may stay at any of several lodges or Teahouses that also serve as restaurants.
 A night at a teahouse is just a few dollars if you dine there.
-Walking from teahouse to teahouse is quite hassle-free since you won’t need to bring any food or tents.
+Walking from teahouse to teahouse is hassle-free since you won’t need to bring food or tents.

-The rooms are set up for twin occupancy, and guests will have to share a bathroom.
-There is nothing fancy about the room or the bathrooms, but they are clean and nice.
+The rooms are set up for twin occupancy, and guests must share a bathroom.
+There is nothing fancy about the room or the bathrooms, but they are clean and friendly.
 Everything from electricity to telephone service to top-ups to Wi-Fi to laundry services is taken care of for you.

 It’s not uncommon to find a similar selection of foods on the menus of various teahouses.
-The Everest area is home to a wide variety of restaurants serving both international and continental cuisine, as well as regional specialties.
-The menu features both regional specialties from Nepal and Sherpa and popular dishes from throughout the globe.
+The Everest area is home to multiple restaurants serving international and continental cuisine and regional specialties.
+The menu features regional specialties from Nepal and Sherpa and popular dishes from around the globe.

 Dal, Bhat, tarkari, and achar, four staples of Nepalese cuisine, are served quickly and freshly for lunch and dinner.
-Alternatives include Chowmein, Momo, pizza, spaghetti, soup, noodles, burgers, fried chicken, boiled vegetables, and so on.
+Alternatives include Chowmein, Momo, pizza, spaghetti, soup, noodles, burgers, fried chicken, boiled vegetables, etc.

 Considering the low cost of lodging and the fact that porters and yaks have to bring all the food up the mountain, the cuisine served at the Tea houses on EBC is surprisingly delicious and affordable.